 In our chart, we’re using the common 138% Federal Poverty level standard of qualifying for New York Medicaid.

-On the other hand, there are some situations where you need an even smaller income to qualify, for example if you’re getting Medicare (your income has to be as low as 100% of federal poverty level in order to qualify).
+On the other hand, there are some situations where you need an even smaller income to qualify, for example, if you’re getting Medicare (your income has to be as low as 100% of the federal poverty level in order to qualify).